The pug is considered by many to be one of the cutest breeds around. If you are in love with pugs, you will definitely love these pug mixes!

-Pug zhu is a great family dog.
-The parent breed Shih Tzu was originally bred as a companion for royal families, so you’re sure to see some of this mutt’s aristocratic yet charming personality.
-These mixed pups are loyal, lively, friendly, food motivated (making them easy to train) and people orientated.
-We have a full list of shih tzu mixes too!
+Pug Zhu is a great family dog.
+The parent breed shih tzu was originally bred as a companion for royal families, so you’re sure to see some of this mutt’s aristocratic yet charming personality.
+These mixed pups are loyal, lively, friendly, food-motivated (making them easy to train), and people-orientated.

 16. Pugalier (King Charles Cavalier Spaniel x Pug)

 The Pugaliers are a pug mixed breed known to be intelligent and friendly.
 They make a suitable pet for families and are known to be playful, energetic, and affectionate around them.

 17. Pugland (West Highland White Terrier x Pug)

 This uncommon canine combination results in an energetic companion.
 These pups bond closely with their families, but they do best in homes without young children.
 Puglands are surprisingly active and are happy to accompany you on any adventure.

 18. Puggit (Italian Greyhound x Pug)

 Looking for a sweet family companion?
 The graceful Puggit is an excellent choice.
 These pups love spending time with their humans, and are gentle with just about anyone, including small kids.
 Puggits do have a strong prey drive, so they might not be the preferred pick for homes with cats or other small pets.